tristanseifert/libcommunism/index.md

 There are no external requirements for using the library besides a functioning C++ compiler.
 The library itself requires C++20 (due to use of `std::span<T>`) and CMake to build.

 # Building and Installation
 Use your favorite CMake generator to generate the build files for the library and build it; by default, this will result in a static library.
-You can then easily link against it by its name after installing it to the system.
+You can then easily link against it by its name after installing it to the system, or manually link to the library (and include the appropriate header) in your application.

 Alternatively, if you are using CMake, simply include the subdirectory containing this library (use the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module against the library repository, if possible) in your project's CMakeLists.txt, and then link against it like so: